natenka/pyneng-book-en/docs/source/book/07_files/with.rst

 When file needs to be run line by line, it is best to use this option.

-In previous output there were extra empty lines between lines of the file because ``print`` adds another line feed character.
+In previous output there were extra empty lines between lines of the file because ``print`` adds another new line character.

 To get rid of this you can use ``rstrip`` method: